Samagra-Development/docs/docs/Form Management Module.md

 ### 2.5 Using the helper methods

-Note: In all the usages mentioned below
+Please refer the sub-sections to find out the various functionalities, this module wrapper provides.

-2.5.1  Deleting all the previous ODK related data
+2.5.1  **Deleting all the previous ODK related data**

 getIFormManagementContract() is the object of IFormManagementContract registered in the Application class above.
 You can pass it to the various Activities via Dagger (dependency injection), or via a helper class.